Stacy's Knights

 Stacy's Knights is a 1983 American film directed by Jim Wilson.

 The film is also known as Double Down, The Touch (American video title), Winning Streak (British video title).

 Plot summary

 Stacy (Andra Millian), a timid woman, is learning how to play blackjack and meets Will (Kevin Costner) who coaches her in card counting.
 When she is successful at a casino in Reno, Nevada, the corrupt casino management assigns a cheating dealer to stop her and eventually they have Will killed.
 In retaliation, Stacy recruits a team of players and trains them to win at the game.
-The team returns to the casino, with Stacy in disguise, to avenge Will's murder by winning a large amount of money.
+The team returns to the casino, with Stacy in disguise, to avenge Will's death by winning a large amount of money.